 Boot and bonnet hinges are free.

-Radiator grill slats must not be removed unless they are less than 1” apart and if so, alternate slats may be removed.
+Radiator grill slats must not be removed unless they are less than 1” apart and if so, alternating slats may be removed.

 Vehicle registration marks (number plates) must be displayed front and rear.
 They must be able to satisfy the requirements of a Ministry of Transport Test (MOT)